Karun26/Data_Science_Projects/README.md

 Hey!
-This repository is used to pulish my work on data science
+This repository is used to publish my work on data science